def1ant1/RusticUI/docs/src/pages/examples/index.md

 By following these automation-first workflows and verifying changes through the shared `cargo xtask` entry points, teams can add or extend examples without reintroducing manual scaffolding or diverging automation hooks.

+## Automation-focused blueprints

+The `automation` example group exercises the headless click-away, focus trap, and telemetry utilities alongside the Material renderers and adapters:

+- Review [Automation blueprints](./automation.md) for an end-to-end checklist of commands, telemetry expectations, and diagnostic hooks before running CI.
+- Run `cargo xtask examples --group automation --release` to regenerate the shared SSR snapshots, telemetry ndjson, and hydration manifests that back the observability workflows.【F:crates/rustic-ui-headless/README.md†L297-L305】
+- Inspect `target/rustic-ui-automation/automation-events.ndjson` after the run to validate that click-away dismissals, focus trap transitions, and snackbar queue events are logged for every framework adapter.【F:crates/rustic-ui-material/README.md†L268-L275】
+- Feed the drained telemetry into your enterprise monitoring stack using the adapter helpers described in the Material README so browser, server, and test harnesses share the same automation contract.【F:crates/rustic-ui-material/README.md†L255-L267】